Dead Space 2: Music

-Jason Graves returned as composer from the first game, being involved from an early stage.
+Jason Graves returned as composer from the first game.
 He drew inspiration from classical music from the first half of the 20th century, citing Krzysztof Penderecki's Threnody to the Victims of Hiroshima as a point of comparison for the game's focus on strings.
 Isaac's leitmotif uses the note order D-E-A-D—spelling the word 'DEAD'—and appears throughout the score.
-Other recurring musical elements include newly-written themes for Isaac and the story-centric Marker artifact, with Nicole's theme returning from Dead Space.
 The game's main theme, "Lacrimosa", was performed by a string quartet.
 The music cues in-game were dictated by "fear markers", software flags tripped by the player which altered the music's flow and volume.